-Part of the ECED/ELED Dual Major, involvement in a Professional Development School cohort occurs the semester prior to the resident student teaching semester.
+Part of the ECED/ELED Dual Major, involvement in a Professional Development School cohort, occurs the semester prior to the resident student teaching semester.
 The Apprentice II semester in a Professional Development School integrates five courses (ELED 311, 344, 345, REED 313, SPED 315) along with weekly fieldwork in an elementary classroom and involvement in a professional learning community.
-For more information see your academic adviser or contact the field experience office at 570-422-3471.
+For more information see your academic adviser or contact the Office of Field Experience and Partnerships at 570-422-3471.